 You may wonder why the bubbly wine seems to hit us faster than a beer.
 Or why the bourbon clearly worsens the severity of your hangover compared to vodka.
 Well, it turns out there's a scientific reason for this.

-In addition to hangover pills that work to keep you sharp the night after drinking, is there a specific type of alcohol you can drink to make sure your hangover doesn’t get the best of you?
+So the question becomes, is there a specific type of alcohol you can drink to make sure your hangover doesn’t get the best of you?

 A big misconception is that hangovers are entirely about dehydration.
 As a matter of fact, researchers have found no direct association between hangover severity and dehydration .
 While it’s true that drinking can dehydrate you, and that dehydration may slightly factor into your hangover symptoms, other factors are mostly at play.